ph-u/CMEE_ph-u/Week9/readme.md

 # 2019 PokMan HO MRes CMEE Coursework Week9

-This week's foci were on: c run
+This week's foci were on: c sh

 ## License